Research

 RESEARCH ARTICLES

-Bilingual curriculum materials supporting signed language as a first language for deaf students: The integration of technology, learning and teaching
+Bilingual curriculum materials supporting signed language as a first language for Deaf students: The integration of technology, learning and teaching

 Deaf children’s ASL vocabulary and ASL syntax knowledge supports English knowledge